-The Council is an Administering Authority under the Local Government Pension Scheme (Administration) Regulations 2008 (SI 2008/239), and as such is required to operate the LGPS on its own behalf and on behalf of other nominated employers (see Note 3).
+The London Borough of Richmond upon Thames (also referred to as "the Council") is an Administering Authority under the Local Government Pension Scheme (Administration) Regulations 2008 (SI 2008/239), and as such is required to operate the LGPS on its own behalf and on behalf of other nominated employers (see Note P3).
 The Fund is a separate entity for accounting purposes and its Fund Account and Net Asset Statement are separate financial statements although they are also presented, but not consolidated, in the Council's accounts for information because the Council is the administering authority.
 The Council, as an employer within the Pension Fund, is responsible for collecting and paying over employee contributions to the Fund.
 Under the LGPS rules, employee contributions are periodically set by the government, whereas employer contributions have to be set at a level sufficient to meet the long-term obligations of the Fund, as determined by the triennial Actuarial Valuation.
-The Council is therefore effectively responsible for the financial liabilities of the Fund (in respect of its employees) and, for this reason, the disclosure notes in respect of the financial position of the Fund's liabilities are attributed to the Council.